aws/aws-sdk-js-v3/UPGRADING.md

 This document captures notable changes from AWS SDK for JavaScript v2 to v3.
 The v3 is also known as modular AWS SDK for JavaScript.

-Because v3 is a modular rewrite of v2, some basic conceptions are different between v2 and v3.
+Because, v3 is a modular rewrite of v2, some basic conceptions are different between v2 and v3.
 You can learn about these changes in our [blog posts](https://aws.amazon.com/blogs/developer/category/developer-tools/aws-sdk-for-javascript-in-node-js/).
 The following blog posts will get you up to speed: